 Badminton is a sport for all, meaning that it is accessible to men and women of all ages and for people with a wide range of impairments.

-Badminton is now recognised as a Paralympic sport and will be inaugurated for the first time at the Tokyo 2020 Paralympic Games.
+Badminton is now recognised as a Paralympic sport and will be inaugurated for the first time at the Tokyo 2020 Paralympic Games, which has been postponed until August 2021.
 The International Paralympic Comittee (IPC) recognises the Badminton World Federation (BWF) as the world governing body for Para badminton.

 Badminton Oceania works with our member countries to promote and develop Para badminton in the region including delivering the Disability Module as part of our coach education programme.